census-instrumentation/opencensus-go/README.md

 ### Creating a map of tags associated with keys

-tags.Map is a map of tags.
+tag.Map is a map of tags.
 Package tags provide a builder to create tag maps.

 See the [NewMap][newtags-ex] example.